James Durham (minister): Life

 James Durham, covenanting divine, was eldest son of John Durham of Grange Durham Angus, and proprietor of 'a good estate,’ then called Easter Powrie, in the county of Forfar.
 He studied at St. Andrews University, and afterwards lived at his country place.
 Subsequently, he took arms in the civil war and became captain of a troop.
 Naturally serious and thoughtful he had come under profound religious impressions on a visit to the relations of his wife (Anna, daughter of Francis Durham of Duntarvie) at Abercorn, near Edinburgh, and it was his being overheard praying with his soldiers by David Dickson, an eminent presbyterian divine, that led to his devoting himself to the ministry.
 After studying at Glasgow he was licensed as a preacher in 1647.
 That a man of his position should make such a change excited some comment among his old friends and neighbours, but his whole soul was in his new occupation, and he vindicated himself with great fervour.
 For a time he exercised his ministry in Glasgow, and in 1650 he was appointed professor of divinity in the university there.
 But before he could be settled in that office the general assembly decided that he should attend as chaplain on the king.
 The duties of this office he discharged 'with such majesty and awe' as to inspire the court with much reverence for him.
-When free from this situation he was again called to the ministry in Glasgow, and inducted into the 'Inner Kirk.'
+When free from this situation he was again called to the ministry in Glasgow, and inducted into the 'Inner Kirk' (at the time one of three congregations meeting in the High Kirk - aka Glasgow Cathedral).
 His health had never been strong, and he was prematurely old, partly the effect of the singularly laborious life of study which he led.
 He died on 25 June 1658, in the thirty-sixth year of his age.
 His first wife, Anna, died about 1648.
 He afterwards married, 14 Dec.
 1653, Margaret Mure, widow of Zachary Boyd.
 She died about 1692.